 Michelle Worthington from Queensland

 Michelle holds a Master of Arts (Writing and Literature), Master of Education (Learning Innovation), Graduate Diploma of Education (Teacher Librarian) and a Graduate Diploma of Education (Secondary).
 As a librarian at an all boys’ school, she feels the most important part of her job is to get the boys to read and to be excited about books.
-Katharine believes that reading books for enjoyment and pleasure are the most important things one can do.
+Michelle believes that reading books for enjoyment and pleasure are the most important things one can do.
 She reads widely within the field of children’s literature.

 Book of the Year Younger Reader Judges: